zaher-abbas/cinezone_angular/README.md

 CineZone supports user registration and authentication and restricts movie management features to authenticated users.

 - Registration: Users can create an account (name, email, password).
-- Login/Logout: Sessions are established with the API; the UI updates to reflect the current user.
+- Login/Logout: Sessions are established with the API (JWT is created by the server, and stored in a HttpOnly cookie);
+- The UI updates to reflect the current user.
-- Session handling: API calls can be made with credentials when needed.
+- Session handling: API calls can be made with credentials when needed (Setting credentials/withCredentials in Angular makes the browser include your HttpOnly JWT cookie with the request, and accept Set-Cookie responses), enabling the Node API to authenticate the user via that cookie)
 - Protected actions and routes:
   - Add a movie (e.g., /movies/new)
   - Edit a movie (e.g., /movies/:id/edit)